There are two access points to the Irati forest: from the west from Orbaizeta

 , a good starting point to find out more about this enclave and its surroundings.

-Innumerable spots, lost in the dense forest or the bright pastures on the high ground, act as a shelter and habitat to rare populations of wild animals. birds such as goldcrests, chaffinches, robins, black woodpeckers,white-backed woodpeckers, fish such as trout and others like foxes, wild boar, roe deer and stags.
+Innumerable spots, lost in the dense forest or the bright pastures on the high ground, act as a shelter and habitat to rare populations of wild animals. birds such as goldcrests, chaffinches, robins, black woodpeckers,white-backed woodpeckers, fish such as trout and others like foxes, wild boar, stags and deers.
 The latter are the protagonists of autumn in the Irati forest

 because they are on heat, and their howls, when they try to conquer the females, can be heard all over the forest.